 But it teaches you some very important concepts.
 As I kept saying here, you need to write for your audience.
 This last tip will help you make it all even better.
-This is for those of you who are more advanced.
+This is for those of you who are more advanced content writers.

-While it seems like a very simple concept (and it is) it will be hard in the begining to get used to writing like this.
+While it seems like a very simple concept (and it is) it will be hard, in the beginning, to get used to writing like this.

 Have you ever read a book by Seth Godin?

 Do you know what his secret ingredient to making you read all the book is?
 The fact that his phrases are about 120 chars ~ 125 chars short.
 No longer.